ryderhuggins/ktpg/README.md

 Implemented:
 - Connection startup with no auth, password auth, or scram-sha-256 auth
 - Simple query and result parsing
-- Prepared statements and result parsing (only with string and int parameter type bindings)
+- Prepared statements and result parsing (with limited type bindings. see BindMessage.kt)

+WIP
+- Integration tests (see Main.kt)

 Not implemented:
 - Connection over SSL
 - Other SASL authentication methods
-- Integration tests
 - Some client (frontend) commands: CancelRequest, Close, Describe, FunctionCall
+- Publish to maven central

 See Docs/Feature Roadmap.txt for more info